or click image to search using:

 One Fifteen Billiard Rules History

-One Fifteen Billiard Rules belong to the pocket billiards category of cue sports.
+The One Fifteen Billiard Rules article belongs to the Pocket Billiards Rules category.
 Pocket billiards is a class of cue sport game commonly referred to as pool.

 One Fifteen Billiard Rules Comments

-Thank you for the rules.
+Thank you for the one fifteen pool rules.
 This site is handy and easy to pull up on my cell phone.
-Its always good to be able to acess the real rules not some pool hall's lawyer.
-Thank you again.
+Its always good to be able to access the real game rules and not some pool hall's lawyer.

 I notice there is a contradiction in the rules of one fifteen.
-I have read in publications that the one ball must be pocketed in the right side pocket and the fifteen in the left side pocket yours are just the opposite.
+I have read in publications that the one-ball must be pocketed in the right side pocket and the fifteen in the left side pocket, but in your one-fifteen pool rules, I see just the opposite.

 Hi Jerry, can you send me the details on where you referenced that difference?
 I'll look into it if I can see where that information is coming from!
 Thanks for the update, look forward to hearing from you.
 If it turns out to be the case, I'll add an amendment to the one fifteen billiard rules database.